geopython/stetl/docs/using.rst

 These examples start numbering from 1, building up more complex ETL cases like the Dutch Topo map (Top10NL) ETL in the `examples/top10nl directory <https://github.com/justb4/stetl/tree/master/examples/top10nl>`_ .

-The core concepts of Stetl though are pretty simple: an input resource (file, database etc) is mapped to an output resource (file database, etc) via a set of Python components that are connected as a `processing chain`.
+The core concepts of Stetl remain pretty simple: an input resource (file, database etc) is mapped to an output resource (file database, etc) via a set of Python components that are connected as a `processing chain`.
 A bit like in electrical engineering: an input flows through several filters, that each modify the current.
-In our case the current is geospatial information.
+In our case the current is (geospatial) information.

 Stetl Config
 ------------
 The particular components (inputs, filters, outputs) and their interconnection are specified in a Stetl config file.
 The file format follows the Python `.ini file-format`.
-To illustrate let's look at the example `2_xslt <https://github.com/justb4/stetl/tree/master/examples/basics/2_xslt>`_.
+To illustrate, let's look at the example `2_xslt <https://github.com/justb4/stetl/tree/master/examples/basics/2_xslt>`_.
 This example takes an input .xml file and transforms this file to a valid GML file.
 The Stetl config file looks as follows. ::

 	[etl]